mcamou/scuby/README.md

 <dependency>
   <groupId>com.tecnoguru</groupId>
   <artifactId>scuby_2.10</artifactId>
-  <version>0.2.3</version>
+  <version>0.2.4</version>
 </dependency>
 ```

+If you use Gradle or some other build tool, please convert this to your preferred syntax.

 **NOTE** Starting with Scuby 0.2.2, the artifact name has changed from `scuby` to `scuby_2.10` as per Scala packaging conventions.

 **NOTE** Don't use Scuby 0.2.2, it has a nasty bug where it won't resolve class names that are within modules.
-Update to Scuby 0.2.3.
+Update to Scuby 0.2.3+.

-If you use Gradle or some other build tool, please convert this to your preferred syntax.

 ## USING A DIFFERENT JRUBY VERSION

 At the moment Scuby is based on JRuby 1.7.9 and Scala 2.10.3, even though it makes almost no use (yet) of the new Java interoperability features introduced with JRuby 1.4.
 These should slowly find their way into Scuby as time permits.
-As of 0.2.2 it does make some use of calls to the JRuby classes themselves, so YMMV as far as using different versions of JRuby.
+As of 0.2.2+ it does make some use of calls to the JRuby classes themselves, so YMMV as far as using different versions of JRuby.

 However, if for some reason you wish to use an older version of JRuby, you can add the following line to your project's `build.sbt`: